What Is A Beam?

 But, With the introduction of advanced construction materials like concrete, their application is now limited.

 Steel Beams are manufactured from molten steel poured into molds and rolled out in a variety of shapes like Beams.
 Steel beams are strong, durable, and high-strength material compares to other construction materials.
 Steel beams are used in different types of construction like buildings, workshops, steel roof trusses, bridges, ropeways, etc.

 3. Reinforced Concrete Beam

-Reinforced concrete beams are the important structural element of a building that are designed to carry transverse external loads.
+Reinforced concrete beams are an important structural element of a building that is designed to carry transverse external loads.

-This loadable to cause bending moment, shear forces, and in some cases torsion across their length.
+This loadable causes bending moment, shear forces, and in some cases torsion across their length.

-As we know that the concrete is strong in compression and very weak in tension.
-Therefore, to counteract balance these defects the Steel reinforcement used to take up tensile stresses in reinforced concrete beams.
+As we know that concrete is strong in compression and very weak in tension.
+Therefore, to counteract and balance these defects Steel reinforcement is used to take up tensile stresses in reinforced concrete beams.

 The RCC beam is generally designed to support the loads from slabs, other beams, walls, and columns and transfer the loads to the columns supporting them.

 It is a structural component that is made by using two different materials joined together to act as a unit.